 How Hard Should You Work Out?

-Are you working out at the right intensity?
-These easy tests can help you make the most of any activity.
+Try these easy tests to help you understand if you’re working out at the right intensity, so you can make the most of any activity even with arthritis.

-You already know that regular strength and cardiovascular exercises can boost your overall health and improve your flexibility, joint function and your mood.
+You already know that regular strength and cardiovascular exercises can boost your overall health and improve your flexibility, joint function and your mood when dealing with arthritis.
 But if you’re not sure how hard you should be working out to get the most benefit and least risk of injury, take these self-assessment tests.

 The Talk Test